Coronavirus Resources for Breastfeeding Families

 2. Extra Sanitization Measures

-During the pandemic, we will be taking extra steps to ensure the sanitization of everything we bring into your home, including wearing masks, taking our shoes off, and wiping down our scale and other essential items with sanitizers.
-As always, we will sanitize our hands before working with you and wear gloves during infant exams.
+During the pandemic, we will be taking extra steps to ensure the sanitization of everything we bring into your home.
+As always, we will sanitize or wash our hands before working with you and wear gloves during infant exams.
 If any of our lactation consultants are symptomatic, they will contact you ahead of time and help you reschedule with another lactation consultant.

 3. Virtual Consults for Families with Illness

-If anyone in your household has known exposure to COVID-19 or has a cough or fever, we ask that you reach out to us ahead of time so we can change your appointment type from a home visit to a virtual consult.
+If mother or infant test positive for COVID-19 or have a fever of 100.4 or higher, we ask that you reach out to us as soon as possible so we can change your appointment type from a home visit to a virtual consult.
 Breastfeeding support is essential to the well being of a family even during a health crisis, and we would love to provide you video based support.
 We can assist with topics such as how to maintain milk supply during sickness, safe medications for breastfeeding mothers, strategies for reducing mother-baby transmission, tips for enhancing your rest, and guidance to ensure baby is thriving nutritionally.

 Tips for Breastfeeding During Illness